opsxcq/blog/content/post/artificial-intelligence.md

 # Environment

+An agent can run on several kinds of environments, and those environments can be classified by their features as shown bellow.

 ## Fully observable x Partially observable

 If the agent can observe the whole environment at once, it is **fully